-If you manage to get a technique, and you do keep attacking as mentioned in point one, never take your mind off of the defence side too.
+If you manage to get a technique in, and you do keep attacking,

-It is all about balance, never do anything you cannot recover from, do not stop attacking if the gaps are there, and do not take your mind away from the need to still think defensively.
+Everything is all about balance, never do anything you cannot recover from, do not stop attacking if the gaps are there, but also, do not take your mind away from the need to still think defensively.

-The way I am passing on this information may in some way imply that your only reason for training in Wing Chun should be for self-defence and fighting in general, but this is most definitely not the case.
+The way I am passing on this information may in some way imply that your only reason for training in Wing Chun should be for self-defence and fighting in general, this is most definitely NOT the case.

 Do not learn Wing Chun just to be able to fight, otherwise you could train for ten years for a fight which could last five seconds, or better still, train all of your life and never have that fight at all!